triciaward/fast-api-template/docs/AI_ASSISTANT_WORKFLOW.md

 🚨 IMPORTANT: You must restart VS Code now!

 Please:
-1. Close VS Code completely
+1. Close VS Code completely (quit the entire application)
 2. Open VS Code again
-3. Open the renamed folder: [project_name]_backend
+3. Use File → Open Folder and navigate to: [project_name]_backend
 4. Let me know when you're ready to continue

 I'll wait here until you confirm VS Code has been restarted.